fujia-cli/library-rollup-template/README.md

 </div>

 <div align="center">
-  <h1>@fujia/electron-element-template</h1>
+  <h1>@fujia/library-rollup-template</h1>
 </div>

 <div align="center">

-A template for electron build on element-ui.
+A template for JavaScript library which build on rollup and TypeScript.

 </div>